andrejsstepanovs/andai/docs/setup/workflow/COMMANDS.md

               context: ["issue_types", "ticket", "comments"]
 ```

-It is useful to chain this command with `summarize-task` and `context-files` commands.
+It is useful to chain this command with `summarize-task` and `context-files`, `context-commits` commands.

 # summarize-task